How To Improve Handwriting Of Teenagers?

 Handwriting is a motor skill that requires fine motor control and coordination, whereas IQ (intelligence quotient) is a measure of cognitive abilities such as reasoning, problem-solving, and memory.
 There is no scientific evidence to prove a direct correlation between handwriting and IQ.

 Making your teenager practice good handwriting could be a real task at times.
 As they grow older, good handwriting is essential to make a great impression on their examiners, teachers, peers, and everyone else.
 It will further boost their confidence and help them succeed in life.
-Therefore, trying out all the tips can help them in refining their handwriting that can make their work readable and look like artistry at the same time.
+Therefore, trying out all the tips can help them refine their handwriting which can make their work readable and look like artistry at the same time.
+And if you think your child has made progress, the next logical step would be to introduce them to these drawing ideas for teenagers.

 Infographic: Ways To Improve Handwriting Of Teenagers